+Amount(s)

-Amount(s) Source(s)
+Source(s)

-0
+None Specified

-None Specified Provide work time on chromebooks and computers on assessments, practice and interim assessments.
+Provide work time on chromebooks and

+computers on assessments, practice and interim

+assessments.

-Teachers continue to augment instruction by designing PBL/ Deep Learning Projects.
+Teachers work with new STEAM Lab educator (aspirational) to augment instruction by designing PBL/ Deep Learning Projects.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.